|Previous College:||Gwynedd-Mercy College|

 The Bobcat baseball team went 35-17 in 2011, a season that saw them hold down the No. 1 spot in the country for two weeks.
 The Bobcats finished second in the PBC West thanks to a 15-9 league mark.
 In 2012, GC was 29-21 with a 19-10 conference mark, battling for the conference title up to the final regular-season weekend.
 Georgia College put three on the All-PBC Teams.

 For the 2013 campaign, a first in program history, pulling down a PBC Tournament title.
 GC baseball finished 36-19, falling in the 2013 NCAA Southeast Regional Title game.
-Another trip to the NCAA Regionals came in 2013, the fourth NCAA appearance in Carty's seven seasons.
+Another trip to the NCAA Regionals came in 2014.
 The Bobcats went 35-17 with a 19-10 conference mark, and led the nation in runs per game at 9.4.
+The Bobcats made it five regional trips in Carty's eight seasons by taking the PBC Tournament Championship again in 2015.

-While he has been with the program as a head coach and assistant, the Bobcats own an amazing 344-162 mark, the first three Peach Belt Championships in school history, the first PBC Tournament Championship and a region title among six trips to the NCAA Regional Tournament.
+While he has been with the program as a head coach and assistant, the Bobcats own an amazing 377-181 mark, the first three Peach Belt Championships in school history, the first two PBC Tournament Championships and a region title among seven trips to the NCAA Regional Tournament.

 Carty returned the historic Bobcat program to excellence in 2009 with its third trip to the NCAA Tournament in four seasons, compiling a 37-19 overall record and a 16-11 Peach Belt Conference (PBC) ledger, good for third.